TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 119/Psalms 119.136.md

 ---

-Streams of water run down mine eyes, Because they observe not thy law.
+Streams of tears run down my eyes, because they don't observe your law.
+TZADI